Learn more about what Convention is, why you should get involved, and how to have the best experience possible!

 The idea of being "Positively Dangerous" is based on a book written for teens by Frank Mercadante.
 In the book, he explains that all Catholics are either negatively dangerous or positively dangerous.
 He challenges us to be "positively dangerous," living our faith in a way that will challenge and change our world.
 The theme also provides five ways to live a "positively dangerous" faith. it is our hope that Convention 2017 will inspire teens to live and share their faith with confidence in their parishes, schools, and communities.

 The past two Diocesan Youth Boards have explored this theme, and have found it highly relatable to their lives and the lives of their peers.
-They are excited to see all the ways in which next year's board will unpack the theme and bring it to life!
+This year's board continued to discuss and pray with the theme as they work to bring it to life!

 WHO attends the Convention?

 The conference is open to all high school students

 and their adult chaperones.
 We are expecting over 800 young people and